Biography of the Director

 Director, The Center for New Art

-Michael Rees has been working with new media in his sculpture since the early 1990’s.
-He is one of the first sculptors in the world to embrace the use of computer aided design, 3d printing and automated manufacture and blend it into a conceptual art practice.
-HIs work sits at the intersection between themes in figuration, language, biology, technology, and the social to weave a sculptural melange.
-It often addresses figuration through a variety of media.
-These include aspects of an embodied dynamic investigating incorporation, mind and imagination.
+Rees’ work sits at the intersection of the themes of figuration, language, biology, technology and the social to weave a sculptural mélange.
+It often addresses figuration through a variety of media, including aspects of an embodied dynamic investigating incorporation, mind and imagination.

 His work with new media was celebrated in the 2001 Whitney Bitstreams exhibition, curated by Lawrence Rinder, as well as in the 2013-2014 Museum of Art and Design’s exhibition Out of Hand: Materializing the Post Digital, curated by Ron Labaco.

 Earlier in his career Rees was included in the 1995 Whitney Biennial and also won a National Endowment for the Arts Grant for the exhibition Artificial Sculpture; software and installation with Chris Burnett.
 He won a Creative Capital Grant for his language-to-form synthesizing software Sculptural User Interface (also with Chris Burnett and Donald Guarnieri), as well as a Rockefeller Renew Media Grant.